BhavikLalkiya/DotNetMVCWebAppUsingMongoDB/README.md

 <h2>Start MongoDB server</h2>

-Now open the Command prompt and type “Mongod” and press enter.
+Open the Command prompt and type “Mongod” and press enter.